lunarust/rust_rand_pwd/README.md

 You should be able to compile and build this code on either MacOS, Lin or Windows.
 However, all tests have been performed only for Linux.

-Build and documentation will be created under ./target/ I have big doubts this will ever work on Windows...

 ## Features

-Generates a random password and shows you the hash for it.
+Generates a random password with hash.

 ## Contributing